-11. Using a part time Realtor.
+11. Using a part-time Realtor.
 Find out if your Realtor has another job.
-If they are not 100% invested into their career, they won’t be 100% invested into your purchase.
+If they are not 100% invested in their careers, they won’t be 100% invested in your purchase.
 The market is moving quickly, and if your Realtor is at their other job, you could miss out on the house of your dreams.
-If they don’t work full time they also may not have the experience or real estate market knowledge of a full time Realtor.
+If they don’t work full time they also may not have the experience or real estate market knowledge of a full-time Realtor.

 12. Not being realistic about what you can afford.
-Once you are pre-qualified you will have an idea of what you can get in the areas you are searching.
+Once you are pre-qualified you will have an idea of what you can get in the areas you are searching for.
 You may have to compromise on some of your criteria to find a home.

 13. Compromising on the important things.
 Even though you may need to compromise on some things, you don’t want to compromise on things that are very important to you.
 First time home buyers normally need to compromise on some things, but don’t compromise on major items you know will make you have buyer’s remorse.